hAlexrr/halexrr/ReadMe.md

 Welcome to my profile \
 My name is Alex Rosales and I am currently 21 and trying to learn Full Stack Development\ Learning Circuit design is one of my biggest dreams as well!
-I am currently working on a discord bot using Javascript and Stock Market Watcher \<br/>using Python API with ReactJS Framework \<br/>I would like to learn more about how ReactJS, NextJS, APIs, C++, and programming \
+I am currently working on a discord bot using Javascript and Stock Market Watcher \ using Python API with ReactJS Framework \
+I would like to learn more about how ReactJS, NextJS, APIs, C++, and programming \
 compilers to start writing my own language \